Kanye West Reportedly Wants to Design Calabasas High School’s Sports Uniforms

-Kanye West has apparently taken his obsession with Calabasas to the next level, as TMZ reports he recently approached Calabasas High School with a pitch to redesign its sports uniforms and rebrand its athletic program.
+Kanye West has apparently taken his obsession with Calabasas to the next level, as TMZ reports that he recently approached Calabasas High School with a pitch to redesign its sports uniforms and rebrand its athletic program.

 According to anonymous “sources,” West’s team reportedly met with school officials to discuss a potential collaboration, including the rapper’s desire to change the school’s colors and switch its mascot from the Coyotes to the Wolves.
-If the deal goes through, TMZ reports West would also make a “sizable donation” to improve the school’s facilities, including its gym.
+If the deal goes through, TMZ reports that West would also make a “sizable donation” to improve the school’s facilities, including its gym.

 While the potential CHS-Yeezy collaboration may sound a bit random, TMZ notes that the school currently has a deal with Adidas — which owns West’s Yeezy brand — so the potential pairing actually “makes perfect sense.”
 The school apparently hasn’t made its decision yet, but we assume the new uniforms will fall in line with West’s other “Calabasian” designs.